-In physics we would in English use the terms speed and velocity differently:
+In physics, we use the English terms speed and velocity differently:

 - Speed is a number (magnitude).